A Map Through the Ethics: Spinoza’s Geometric Vision of Liberation

 Who knows but this Spinozist voice that speaks, if not to us directly, then along myriad subterranean channels informing our lives, might draw us towards a more “powerful” life ….

-Primary Readings (PDFs will be provided prior to the seminar):
+Primary Readings (PDFs will be provided on the Eventbrite page prior to the seminar):